gielfeldt/iterators/README.md

 ### Iterators

 This library contains a bunch of various iterators that I made primarily for getting more acquainted with iterators in PHP.
-They might be of use to someone.
+Some may be useful.
+Some may be silly.

-So here you go.
+Enjoy!

 [ChecksumIterator](#checksumiterator)